Rajiv Mehrotra: Career

-Rajiv Mehrotra has been on the steering committees of the Planning Commission of the Government of India to recommend policy & strategies for Information & Broadcasting, Information Technology etc., The committee on Bridging The Digital Divide, The Organising Committee of the Mumbai International Film Festival and is a nominated member of the Core Group of the Press Council of India etc. He served on the high powered committees set up by the Government of India on TRP's (Television Rating Points) and to advise the Government on restructuring the National Film Awards.
+Mehrotra has been on the steering committees of the Planning Commission of the Government of India to recommend policy and strategies for Information & Broadcasting, Information Technology, etc., the committee on Bridging the Digital Divide, the Organising Committee of the Mumbai International Film Festival, and is a nominated member of the Core Group of the Press Council of India, etc. He served on the high-powered committees set up by the Government of India on TRPs (Television Rating Points) and to advise the government on restructuring the National Film Awards.